Skip to content

 Appendix: Pearce Amplification

 Dan Pearce, a member of the original Lab Series design team at Moog, decided to design a new solid-state amplifier that expanded on some of the new ideas he had been developing for the Lab Series line when Norlin discontinued it.
 He spent five years developing it before formally beginning Pearce Amplification around 1985.
 The G-1 used many of the same ideas as the Lab Series, especially relating to the tube emulation, and it’s still considered to be a fantastic piece of equipment.
 They later released the G2x, G3, and a few related bass amps.
 But despite some venture capital investments, Pearce was also unable to turn much of a profit and had to liquidate in 1993.
-Dan Pearce went on to work for Applied Research & Technology (ART) during the 1990s and now works at Bose.
+Dan Pearce went on to work for Applied Research & Technology (ART) during the 1990s, followed by Bose for 20 years, and is now an independent consultant as of 2020.

 Appendix: Lab Series 2